Icelk/kvarn/extensions.md

 Kvarn is very extensible.
 Therefore, several pluggable interfaces (called *extensions*) exist to make integration fast and seamless.

 Here are the six **P**s
-chronologically ordered from the request's encounters.
+chronologically ordered from the request's perspective.

 # Prime
 This is where you can add cache redirects.
 If you for example want to load the login page on all privileged pages (when the user is not logged in), you can test the `Authentication` HTTP header and from there decide to intercept the request.

+It is also here where all http requests are upgraded to HTTPS.

 # Pre
 This is tied to Layer 5.
 See [routing](routing.md) for more information